azizoid/react.quran.az/README.md

-Quran.az os an educational project, giving access to Holy Book.
+Quran.az is an educational project, giving access to Holy Book.

 The project is oriented to Azerbaijan and have been used 3 translations popular in that country.